 Dr. Boardman is highly respected in the community and serves as the president of the Lake-Sumter Medical Society.
 He is chief of surgery at South Lake Hospital and a member of the South Lake Hospital Foundation Board.
 Dr. Boardman is board certified by the American Board of Surgery and is a Fellow of the American College of Surgeons.
 He has been recognized by the Florida Medical Association for his leadership and by the Consumer Research Council of America as “One of America’s Top Surgeons”.

-Dr. Boardman is married to Dr. Mary Beth Lewis-Boardman and they have 2 children, Annabella and Sam.
+Dr. Boardman is married to Dr. Mary Beth Lewis-Boardman and together they have two children, Annabella and Sam.
 He enjoys traveling and playing golf.

-Dr. Armotrading specializes in general surgery.
-He has special interests in breast diseases including minimally invasive breast procedures and treatment.
-He also has a passion for surgical oncology and new emerging techniques.
+Dr. Armotrading has special interests in breast diseases including minimally invasive breast procedures and treatment.
+He also has a passion for surgical oncology and newly emerging techniques.

 Dr. Armotrading proudly served as a Major in the US Armed Forces and received many military honors.
 He is board certified by the American Board of Surgery and a Fellow of the American College of Surgeons.
 He is a member of the Florida Medical Association and the Lake-Sumter Medical Society.

-Dr. Armotrading enjoys exercising, music and spending time with family and friends.
+Dr. Armotrading is married to Lynn Armotrading and together they have three children.
+He enjoys exercising, music, and spending time with family and friends.

 More About Our Surgeons